yjxiong/py-motmetrics/Readme.md

 idp|ID measures: global min-cost precision. idr|ID measures: global min-cost recall. idf1|ID measures: global min-cost F1 score.
+CROSS|Number of crossovers during tracking, i.e. if a hypothesis firstly tracks object A then switches to track object B SWAP|Number of swaps during tracking, i.e. if a hypothesis firstly tracks object A then switches to track object B, while the object has previously been tracked by another hypothesis

 <a name="MOTChallengeCompatibility"></a>
 ### MOTChallenge compatibility